opendistro-for-elasticsearch/sql/benchmark/README.md

 ## Troubleshooting

-* If you get NoHostAvailableException for cassandra, rerun the test.
+* If you get NoHostAvailableException for Cassandra, rerun the test.

 * If you get Access Denied for MySQL, make sure user has all privileges.